Philippines vows stronger military to back South China Sea claim

 The strategic sealift vessel, being built in an Indonesian shipyard, will be delivered early next year and the Israeli-made radar will be completed by 2017, the same time all the fighters from South Korea are delivered.

-He said the United States and Japan were helping develop capacity and capability as “some countries” in Asia have been increasing defense spending amid rising tension in the South China Sea.
+He said the United States and Japan were helping develop capacity and capability as “some countries” in Asia have been increasing defence spending amid rising tension in the South China Sea.

 Aquino said his government has already spent 56.79 billion pesos since 2010, acquiring a squadron of light fighters from South Korea and combat helicopters from Italy.
 Washington has transferred two former coast guard cutters and transport planes to the Philippines.

-The military has an ambitious 15-year modernization plan to spend about 998 billion pesos, acquiring frigates, submarines, advanced missile system, and radars to put the country at par with its Southeast Asian neighbors. ($1 = 47.3 pesos)

-Additional reporting by Romeo Ranoco; Writing by Manuel Mogato; Editing by Nick Macfie
+The military has an ambitious 15-year modernisation plan to spend about 998 billion pesos, acquiring frigates, submarines, advanced missile system, and radars to put the country at par with its Southeast Asian neighbours. ($1 = 47.3 pesos) (Additional reporting by Romeo Ranoco; Writing by Manuel Mogato; Editing by Nick Macfie)